maskas/LinkCheckerGo/README.md

 - open a terminal window
 - navigate to the directory, where you have downloaded the file
 - type: `go run link-checker.go http://www.example.com 99` where 99 is the max count of URLs to be checked
+- add false at the end to disable progress